Satisfactory Academic Progress

 Appealing Financial Aid Suspension:

 A student who has mitigating circumstances (such as, but not limited to, death of an immediate family member, serious injury or illness of student or immediate family member) may complete the Financial Aid Satisfactory Suspension Appeal Form for continued financial aid.
 The appeal must include 1) why the student failed SAP and 2) what has changed in the student’s situation that will allow the student to demonstrate SAP at the next evaluation.
-The appeal form also request information for the student’s plans to be successful in future semesters/payment periods.
-The appeal and supporting documentation must be received within 30 days of the date of the suspension notification letter.
-Students appealing suspension may be requested to submit an Academic Plan from their advisor that ensures achievement of at least the required 75% completion rate, the minimum required GPA, and/or graduation by a specified time frame.
+The appeal form also requests information for the student’s plans to be successful in future semesters/payment periods.
+The appeal and supporting documentation should be received within 30 days of the date of the suspension notification letter.
+Students appealing suspension may be requested to submit an Academic Plan from their advisor that ensures achievement of at least the required 66.67% completion rate, the minimum required GPA, and/or graduation by a specified time frame.

 An appeal will be reviewed by a Financial Aid Committee, and the Financial Aid Director will notify the student in writing of the decision of the committee.
-If the appeal is approved, a letter will be sent to the student with a list of conditions that must be meet for continued financial aid i.e. hours and grades.
+If the appeal is approved, a letter will be sent to the student with a list of conditions that must be meet for continued financial aid (i.e. hours and grades).
 If the student cannot mathematically achieve SAP standards in one semester/payment period, an academic plan may be required.